 Here is the problem: our brains are not set up to look further down the road.
-Are brains are set up to notice sudden and dramatic threats and adjust to them.
-If people took a puff from a cigarette and fell down dead, then we would avoid them.
-But since they kill us slowly, we seem to hardly notice the destruction because it is so slow.
+Are brains notice sudden and dramatic threats and adjust to them.
+If people took a puff from a cigarette and fell down dead, then we would avoid them, but since they kill us slowly, we seem to hardly notice the destruction.
 The same is true of sugar and other poor foods that we eat.
 The same is true about deciding to exercise, or take time with friends or the hundred of other healthy things we could be doing.

-Humans are unique, though, in the fact that they can see further down the road, they can look at their futures.
+Humans are unique, though, in the fact that we can see further down the road; we can see our future.

 Here is what you should commit to in order to increase your odds of staying on the earth longer: